Freemans: Innovation

-In 1994 an interactive catalogue was produced and distributed on a CD.
-This was an innovative stage at a time for a business which over the past century had relied heavily on its paper catalogue.
+In 1994 the Freemans range was produced and distributed on a CD.
+This was an innovative stage at a time for a business which over the past century had relied heavily on its catalogue consisting of paper.
 The idea won many awards for creativity and ingenuity, but was subsequently superseded by the presence of an online catalogue in the form of a company e-commerce website which was created in 1997.
 By then, Sears had sold Freemans, leaving it an independent company once again.

 In 1997 Littlewoods plc attempted to take over Freemans but the move was blocked by the Monopolies and Mergers Commission of the Board of Trade.
 However, within two years the company had attracted the attention of German mail order giant Otto Versand, which had already entered the UK market with the purchase of established mail order name Grattan in 1991.

 Initially, Freemans operations remained in London, but it was quickly integrated with the Bradford-based Grattan, not only utilising its head office at Anchor House, Ingleby Road, Bradford, but also warehousing in Peterborough and Bradford and a call centre in Sheffield.

 In 2005 Freemans revamped its website.
 This was the first in a number of moves to react to the increasing online business.
 By 2008 the brand logo had changed from Freemans to Freemans.com to reflect the doubling in online sales over the previous two years.

 A year later Freemans was presented an award by More magazine for "Most Aspirational Mail Order Catalogue" and by Prima magazine for "Best Mail Order Brand", a title it retained the following year.

 The parent company, now renamed Otto UK, announced a restructure of the UK-based business in 2009, bringing all its home shopping brands together under the brand Freemans Grattans Holdings (FGH) and utilising the popularity of the Freemans name in the UK.

+To this day, customers must order online before receiving catalogues or brochures by post; these are no longer available on request.